Best known for: First Englishman to sail around the world and defeating the Spanish Armada

 By 1588 King Philip II of Spain finally had enough of Queen Elizabeth I and her English privateers like Drake.
 He assembled a huge fleet of Spanish warships called the Spanish Armada and sent them to crush the British and take over England.

-The Spanish Armada was thought to be invincible
+The Spanish Armada was thought to be invincible (by unknown)

 Queen Elizabeth had made Sir Francis Drake vice admiral of the English navy.
 They waited for the Spanish Armada to arrive.
 Many thought they had little chance.
 Drake had an idea, however.
 In the middle of the night they lit several empty English ships on fire.
 They sent them into the middle of the Spanish fleet.
 The captains of the fleet panicked and scattered.
 Then the English pounced.

 A little while later, a huge storm hit the fleet.
 Many of the Spanish ships were sunk or broke up on the rocks of England's shore.
 The English defeated the Spanish and now were the most powerful navy in the world.

 Drake continued to attack Spanish cities and treasure ships.
 He died of dysentery while on an expedition to the New World on January 27, 1596.